brainvisa/brainvisa-cmake/doc/sphinx/compile_existing.rst

     git remote add -f perso git@github.com:<login>/morphologist.git
     git branch --set-upstream-to perso/master master

+You can use any other name instead of "perso".

 This way later *pulls* (as done by ``bv_maker sources``) will pull from the personal fork.

+The way bv_maker handles git repositories has changed in bv_maker 3:

+* in bv_maker >= 3, repositories are full clones.
+All remotes are fetched by default when ``bv_maker sources`` is invoked (:ref:`see the config option <source_directory>` ``update_git_remotes``).
+The default branch (``master``, ``integration``) is checked out according to the target branch.
+If `git-lfs <https://git-lfs.github.com/>`_ is installed on the system, it is used to clone repositories which might use it, and initialized on new repositories (the ``git lfs install`` comamnd is run on newly cloned directories).
+The new behavior is havier in terms of network traffic and disk space occupation, but easier to use for developers, and more closely corresponds to the standard git use workflow.
+Moreover it seemed necessary to perform a "full clone" to be able to use git-lfs properly.

+* in bv_maker < 3, repositories were in "light" mode: remotes were not fetched at first, and a detached branch was used to follow the movements of the default remote branch.
+On later updates, only the current branch was fast-forwarded, and by default remotes were not fetched at all (:ref:`see the config option <source_directory>` ``update_git_remotes``).

 Credentials